Chapter 3:

 Akihiko’s lips curved into a gentle smile, a faint blush dusting his cheeks.
 He squeezed her hand again, reassuring, almost possessive in its tenderness.
 “You won’t lose them.
 Our wedding will not be just a single day, but a series of moments—every day for you and me.
 We will build memories together, even when the world demands our strength and duty.”

 “You will not be alone,” Akihiko said firmly, his aura of calm blue-and-white energy glowing softly around them, shimmering on the lake’s surface.
-“The heavier the duties, the stronger our bond.
-Your world and mine will be united, and nothing will be able to tear apart what we share.”
+“We are strong together.
+Nothing will be able to tear apart what we share.”

-Yet that night, as Aiko rested in her own bed, the tranquility of her dreams shifted.
+That night, as Aiko rested, the tranquility of her dreams shifted.
 The star-filled sky outside dimmed slightly, and one slowly blackened, fading until it was a stark void in the cosmos.
 A soft whisper rose from the darkness, cold yet strangely alluring, stirring both fear and curiosity in her chest.
 Her heart raced, and for a fleeting instant, her pendant glowed a chilling violet, contrasting sharply with its usual warm reddish-gold shimmer.

 In the chamber on the other side of the palace, Akihiko awoke abruptly, energy prickling at his senses like a distant, sinister wind.
 He sat upright, alert, eyes scanning the horizon through the window.
 A flicker of unfamiliar light flashed across the skyline and vanished just as quickly.